 If you decide to buy something, pick up over-the-ear headphones.
 They offer better sound quality to more accurately hear what your audio sounds like.

-Here are our favorite options to add to your podcast starter kit:
+Here are our favorite options to add to your podcast starter kit.
+(See more of our favorites in our list of the best podcast headphones.)

 The closed ear design is comfortable for long wear and the set has a nine foot cord so you have plenty of room to build your optimal podcast setup.
 They don’t artificially boost your frequencies so what you’re hearing is exactly how you sound.